Ann Shelton /

 Shelton is Honorary Research Fellow in Photography at Whiti o Rehua, School of Art, Massey University, Te Kunenga ki Pūrehuroa.

-Shelton is represented by Denny Gallery in New York, and Two Rooms in Aotearoa.
+Shelton is represented by Two Rooms and Jhana Millers Gallery in Aotearoa.